dwebprotocol/ddatabasex-client/README.md

 }
 ```

-See the [Hypercore docs](https://github.com/hypercore-protocol/hypercore) for more info on these options.
+See the [DDatabase docs](https://github.com/ddatabase-protocol/ddatabase) for more info on these options.

 #### `await feed.append(blockOrArrayOfBlocks, [callback])`

-Append a block or array of blocks to the hypercore
+Append a block or array of blocks to the ddatabase

 #### `feed.peers`